-assay_name the name of the assay to extract from the TreeSummarizedExperiment object (default assayName = "counts").
-Not used if the input object is a phyloseq.

-pseudo_count add 1 to all counts if TRUE (default pseudo_count = FALSE). rescale Rescale count data, per million if 'default', or per median library size if 'median' ('median' is suggested for metagenomics data). design The model for the count distribution.
-Can be the variable name, or a character similar to " $\sim 1 + \text{group}$ ", or a formula, or a 'model.matrix' object. coefficient The coefficient of interest as a single word formed by the variable name and the non reference level. (e.g.: 'ConditionDisease' if the reference level for the variable 'Condition' is 'control'). verbose an optional logical value.
-If TRUE, information about the steps of the algorithm is printed.
-Default verbose = TRUE.
+object a phyloseq or TreeSummarizedExperiment object. the name of the assay to extract from the TreeSummarizedExperiment object assay_name (default assayName = "counts").
+Not used if the input object is a phyloseq. pseudo_count add 1 to all counts if TRUE (default pseudo_count = FALSE). rescale Rescale count data, per million if 'default', or per median library size if 'median' ('median' is suggested for metagenomics data). design The model for the count distribution.
+Can be the variable name, or a character similar to "~ 1 + group", or a formula, or a 'model.matrix' object.
+The coefficient of interest as a single word formed by the variable name and coefficient the non reference level. (e.g.: 'ConditionDisease' if the reference level for the variable 'Condition' is 'control').